Learning

 At Ash Park, children have the opportunity to access purposeful learning, tailored to the interests of individual children.
 We recognise that children learn differently and at different rates, and support children to set pace for themselves.

-Our practitioners ensure children are encouraged to make mistakes, so that they can learn through trail and error and deepen their understanding.
-Our learning environment throughout the Nursery is carefully designed with resources that are optimal for each child’s age of development and place emphasises on the value of finger play, songs and dance.
+Our practitioners ensure children are encouraged to make mistakes, so that they can learn through trial and error and deepen their understanding.
+Our learning environment throughout the Nursery is carefully designed with resources that are optimal for each child’s age of development and places emphasis on the value of finger play, songs and dance.

 Vygotsky